mlresearch/v242/_posts/2024-06-11-hinderyckx24a.md

 ---
-title: Linearised Data-Driven LSTM-Based Control of Multi-Input HVAC Systems
+title: Linearised data-driven LSTM-based control of multi-input HVAC systems
 abstract: The pursuit of sustainability has paved the way for building management systems (BMSs) that can steer buildings in an energy-efficient way.
 In this article, a deep learning approach is proposed to control multi-input HVAC systems in order